masomaster/Moment-date-planner/README.md

 ## Known Bugs
-- Throws an err when loading a date plan that includes a deleted activity
+- None

 ## About Me

 As a full-stack software engineer (based in San Diego now!), I am a perennial learner energized by creativity and a good problem to solve.
 Embracing the process with a growth mindset, I’m passionate about creating clean and inclusive user-centric software that makes a difference in the world.
-I specialize in full-stack JS technologies (MERN stack, Django, etc.) to create complete end-to-end solutions.
+I specialize in full-stack JS technologies (MERN stack, Python/Django, etc.) to create complete end-to-end solutions.
 With a background in education, tech, and customer service, I have a strong foundation in critical thinking and communication among diverse stakeholders and team members which I leverage to produce optimal results for end users.
 Through selfless collaboration with authenticity and empathy, I am excited to work with a team that delivers software to improve lives.

-Please feel free to contact me at mason [dot] lancaster [at] protonmail [dot] com.
+Please feel free to contact me at masonlancaster [at] protonmail [dot] com.